GuilhermeDeconto/FaceRecognition-PhotoLibrary/README.md

 # FaceRecognition-PhotoLibrary

-This code was developed in order to find all the photos that a particular person appears in a large photo library.

-This code is intended to facilitate the search for images, accelerating this process, which can be exhausting.
+This code was developed in order to find all the photos that a particular person appears in a large photo library and is intended to facilitate the search for images, accelerating this process, which can be exhausting.

 ## Requirements